MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/development-strategy-test-driven-development.md

 1. **Expand and refactor the landing zone.** Add or modify source code to fulfill the requested value-add feature and improve the general quality of the code base.

-   To meet the goal of test-driven development, the cloud platform team would add code only to meet the requested feature.
-However, code quality and maintenance is a shared effort.
-When fulfilling new feature requests, the cloud platform team should try to improve code by removing duplication and clarifying the code.
+   To meet the criteria for test-driven development, the cloud platform team would add code only to meet the requested feature.
+However, code quality and maintenance are shared efforts.
+As they fulfill new feature requests, the cloud platform team should try to improve code by removing duplication and clarifying the code.
 Running tests between new code creation and refactoring of source code is highly recommended.

 1. **Deploy the landing zone.** Once the source code fulfills the feature request, deploy the modified landing zone to the cloud provider in a controlled testing or sandbox environment.

 1. **Test the landing zone.** Retest the landing zone to validate that the new code meets the acceptance criteria for the requested feature.
 Once all tests pass, the feature is considered complete and the acceptance criteria are considered met.

-A test-driven development cycle or red/green test repeats the preceding basic steps until they meet the full *definition of done*.
+The TDD cycle repeats the preceding basic steps until they meet the full *definition of done*.
 When all value-added features and acceptance criteria pass their associated tests, the landing zone is ready to support the next wave of the cloud adoption plan.

-The cycle that makes test-driven development effective is often referred to as a red/green test.
+The cycle that makes TDD effective is often referred to as a *red/green test*.
 In this approach, the cloud platform team starts with a failed test, or red test, based on the definition of done and the defined acceptance criteria.
 For each feature or acceptance criteria, the cloud platform team completes development tasks until the test passes, or has a green test.

 The goal of TDD is to address better design, not to create a suite of tests.
 The tests are a valuable artifact for completing the process.

 ## Definition of done

-Success can be a subjective measure that provides a cloud platform team with little actionable information during landing zone development or refactoring.
+Success can be a subjective measure that provides a cloud platform team little actionable information during landing zone development or refactoring.
 Lack of clarity can lead to missed expectations and vulnerabilities in a cloud environment.
-Before refactoring or expanding any landing zone, the cloud platform team should seek clarity regarding the *definition of done* (DoD) for each landing zone.
+Before the cloud platform team refactors or expands any landing zones, they should seek clarity regarding the *definition of done* (DoD) for each landing zone.

 DoD is a simple agreement between the cloud platform team and other affected teams that defines the expected value-added features to include in the landing zone development effort.
 The DoD is often a checklist that's aligned with the short-term cloud adoption plan.
-In mature processes, the expected checklist each have their own acceptance criteria to provide more clarity.
+In mature processes, the expected features each have their own acceptance criteria to provide more clarity.
 When the value-added features all meet the acceptance criteria, the landing zone is sufficiently configured to enable the success of the current adoption wave or release.

 As teams adopt more workloads and cloud features, the DoD and the acceptance criteria become more complex.

-### Simple example of a DoD
+### Simple DoD example

-For an initial migration effort, DoD might be very simple.
+For an initial migration effort, DoD might be overly simple.
 The following example is a simple DoD:

 The initial landing zone will host 10 workloads for initial learning purposes.
 These workloads aren't critical to the business and have no access to sensitive data.
-In the future, these workloads will probably release to production, but criticality and sensitivity aren't expected to change.
-To support these workloads, the cloud adoption team needs the following criteria met:
+In the future, these workloads will probably release to production, but the criticality and sensitivity aren't expected to change.

+To support these workloads, the cloud adoption team needs to meet the following criteria:

 - Network segmentation to align with proposed network design.
 This environment should be a perimeter network with access to the public internet.
 - Access to compute, storage, and networking resources to host the workloads aligned to the digital estate discovery.